nd-minh/music-app-data-modeling/README.md

-# Database Modeling for a Music Streaming App
+# Database Modeling for a Music Streaming App (Part 1)

+(This project presents a relational database model for a music streaming app, for a design of NoSQL database version of the app, please refer to Part 2 [here](https://github.com/nd-minh/music-app-data-modeling-part-2).)

-In this project, our aim is to design a database to store relevant data from a music streaming app.
+In this project, our aim is to design a relational database to store relevant data from a music streaming app.
 We are given two sources of data as follows.

 - Source 1: Logs of user activity on the app, available in JSON format.
 Example: